A Survey of Behavior Foundation Model: Next-Generation Whole-Body Control System of Humanoid Robots: Applications and Limitations

 \subsubsection{Virtual Agents and Gaming}

-Generative AI has significantly revolutionized digital content creation, particularly in art, animation, and game design \cite{croitoru2023diffusion,yang2023diffusion,cao2023comprehensive,pilaniwala2024integrating,pilaniwala2024future,jiang2024genai,wu2025systematic}.
-Among these, controlling dynamic and interactive behaviors for non-player characters (NPCs) in games remains a significant challenge.
-Traditional rule-based or scripted NPCs often exhibit limited diversity, unnatural movements, and poor adaptability to player actions \cite{kopel2018implementing,mehta2022exploring,uludaugli2023non}.
-BFMs offer a groundbreaking solution by enabling lifelike, context-aware NPC behaviors without extensive manual scripting.
+Virtual agents play a crucial role in advancing the development of BFMs for humanoid robots.
+Many foundational BFM techniques (\textit{e.g.}, large-scale motion pre-training and latent skill learning) are first developed and validated in simulation environments for virtual agents before being adapted for real-world humanoids.
+On the other hand, the strong growth of the game industry and metaverse platforms creates an increasing demand for natural, physically grounded avatar motions, which align closely with the objectives of humanoid BFMs \cite{kopel2018implementing,mehta2022exploring,uludaugli2023non}.
+BFMs offer a groundbreaking solution by enabling lifelike, context-aware non-player characters (NPCs) behaviors without extensive manual scripting.
 Pre-trained on diverse human behavior datasets, BFMs generate adaptive actions, such as tactical combat, social engagement, or exploration, seamlessly responding to dynamic player inputs.
 By integrating BFMs with LLMs, NPCs can interpret complex player instructions (\textit{e.g.}, dialogue-driven commands in role-playing games) and foster immersive and responsive interactions.
 This capability positions BFMs as a pivotal technology for revolutionizing virtual agents, enabling next-generation gaming experiences with unprecedented behavioral realism and interactivity.